Skip to content

 High Sticking: The stick blade must not be raised above knee height (waist height when receiving the ball).
 Playing the ball with a high stick results in a free hit for the opposing team.
 This rule is fundamental to floorball safety and is one of the most frequently enforced regulations.

 Floorball officiating relies primarily on the two on-court referees and the scorer's table officials.
 Video review is used at the highest international level (IFF World Championships, Champions Cup) but is not standard in domestic leagues.
-At all levels, accurate timekeeping and penalty tracking are essential — JudgeMate's Free Scoreboard provides live countdown timers for both the game clock and penalties, giving everyone in the hall the same information that arena scoreboards provide at top-level events.
+At all levels, accurate timekeeping and penalty tracking are essential — JudgeMate's Free Scoreboard shows live countdown timers for both the game clock and penalties, giving everyone in the hall the same information that arena scoreboards show at top-level events.

 The World's Biggest Floorball Competitions